OP-TEE/optee_os/documentation/optee_design.md

 The pager is invoked as part of the abort handler.
 A pool of physical pages are used to map different virtual addresses.
-When a new virtual address needs to be mapped a free physical page is mapped at the new address, if a free physical page can't be found the oldest physical page is selected instead.
+When a new virtual address needs to be mapped a free physical page is mapped at the new address, if a free physical page cannot be found the oldest physical page is selected instead.
 When the page is mapped new data is copied from backing store and the hash of the page is verified.
-If it's OK the pager returns from the exception to resume the execution.
+If it is OK the pager returns from the exception to resume the execution.

 ## Paging of user TA